PhilippeRoy/workflow-simple_server/README.md

 workflow-simple_server
 ======================

-A simple server with livereload
+A simple servers with livereload

-This workflow sets up a connect server using gulp and enabling live reload.
+This workflow sets up a connect server using gulp and enabling livereload.

+$ gulp // basic server

+$ gulp-less // server using less

+$ gulp-sass // server using sass